PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 Since the configuration file overriding functionality is mainly for testing, the second proposal may be more efficient cost-wise.

-### How to run tests for each experimental feature regularly
+### How to run tests for each experimental feature regularly (Closed)

-We need to have test pass for every experimental feature introduced in PowerShell built-in components regularly.
-Code changes that are not part of an experimental feature work may cause regression to the experimental feature.
-If we don't have test pass for every built-in experimental feature, the experimental features may be broken without us knowing it.
+The proposed [CI updates](#test-experimental-features) will enable running tests for each experimental feature in daily builds.

-### Whether to have telemetry for experimental feature usage
+### Whether to have telemetry for experimental feature usage (Closed)

+The conclusion is: yes, we need telemetry for experimental feature usage.

+However, more work (compliance and etc.) needs to be done to enable telemetry in PowerShell Core.
-It may be good to have telemetry for the usage of experimental features.
+So for now, we don't have telemetry for experimental feature usage.
-This work may fall into the more general telemetry support in PowerShell.

 ## Alternate Proposals and Considerations